fntneves/falcon/falcon-tracer/README.md

 - Run `make`

 ## Usage
-- Run `sudo ./bin/falcon-tracer` on your terminal.
+- Run `./bin/falcon-tracer --help` in your terminal to see all available options.